JuanPabloDiaz/freeForGeeks/README.md

 - [Surveillance Self-Defense](https://ssd.eff.org/en) "Tips, tools, and how-tos for safer online communications," by the Electronic Frontier Foundation.
 Basic defense guides, tool guides, and more advanced topics covered.
 - [PrivacyTools](https://www.privacytools.io) "You are being watched.
 Private and state-sponsored organizations are monitoring and recording your online activities.
 PrivacyTools provides services, tools and knowledge to protect your privacy against global mass surveillance."
 Considered the standard for finding privacy-conscious alternatives to popular software.
-- [DeleteMyData](https://deletemydata.io) Guides for the "simplest way to delete your online accounts".
-How to delete your account, from Amazon to Google to Facebook to LinkedIn.
 - [Switching Software](https://switching.software) "Ethical, easy-to-use and privacy-conscious alternatives to well-known software."
 Mixed recommendations; some good, some bad, but overall an OK reference.
 - [Security In-A-Box](https://securityinabox.org) Tools and tactics (guides) for digital security on Linux, Windows, Mac, Mobile, and Web.
 - [They Track You](https://theytrackyou.com) "A website to raise awareness of online privacy."
 Information on corporate and government tracking, defense of surveillance, and more.
 Very good for beginners.